Apple's Tim Cook says 'threat profile' of iPhone justifies App Store rules

 In the past, Cook fielded a handful of questions about the App Store while testifying before U.S. lawmakers last year, but he has stayed mostly silent as lawmakers grilled the chiefs of Alphabet Inc’s Google and Facebook Inc.

-Apple attorneys said they plan to ask him to testify about the company’s corporate values, how the App Store came about and Apple’s competitive landscape.
-Throughout the trial, Apple has sought to persuade Judge Yvonne Gonzalez Rogers that whatever rules it imposes on developers are aimed at keeping its customers’ information private and safe from malware.
+Apple has sought to persuade Judge Yvonne Gonzalez Rogers that its rules for developers are aimed at keeping its customers’ information private and safe from malware.
+Cook on Friday said developer fees were necessary to support the App Store.

-But Epic’s legal team has put other Apple executives under pressure during the three-week trial.

-During a cross-examination Thursday, Apple’s software chief Craig Federighi lashed out at an Epic attorney who did not allow him to explain the technical details of why Apple does not use automated tools to scan for some offensive content.
-The judge intervened to tell Federighi he would have to explain himself later when Apple’s lawyers resume questioning.

 In United States, lawmakers such as Senator Amy Klobuchar who are contemplating new antitrust laws are likely to comb through the records generated in the Epic case.